 Today, a network of independent but interconnected research centers in five sub-Saharan African countries (Kenya, Rwanda, South Africa, Uganda and Zambia) play a central role in IAVI's vaccine development program, testing HIV vaccine candidates and conducting epidemiological studies that inform the design of candidates and provide baseline information for future efficacy trials.
 To date, IAVI and its network of partners have:

-- Developed and advanced 13 HIV vaccine candidates into early-stage human trials, including the first HIV vaccine trials conducted in Kenya, India, Germany, Zambia and Rwanda
+• Translated groundbreaking technologies into 26 HIV prevention candidates, of which 15 have been tested in 27 early-stage human trials, including the first HIV vaccine trials conducted in Kenya, India, Germany, Zambia and Rwanda

 This partnership-based approach emphasizes building capacity by training local researchers and developing the infrastructure required for all such research.
 Investigators within this network are linked to scientific consortia—such as the Center for HIV/AIDS Vaccine Immunology and the Neutralizing Antibody Consortium—and collaborate closely with IAVI researchers.